Bitfinex Exchange Review | Fees, Security, Pros and Cons

 Bitfinex Review: Verdict

 Bitfinex is an exchange for advanced traders, with a wide variety of crypto options and relatively low fees, but you have to take into account its past security issues and its surrounding controversies before going on with this exchange.
-We hope that our review has helped you in deciding if Bitfinex is a suitable exchange for you.
+We hope that our Bitfinex review has helped you in deciding if it is a suitable exchange for you.

 Featured image: bitstat.top